georgebyte/georgebyte.com/knowledge/software-engineering/state-management-in-angular-with-observable-store-services.md

 One could argue that developing a custom solution for state management introduces additional complexity to the codebase too.
 It would be naive to dismiss such claims.
 The difference though is in how much of this complexity is added by developing features using Redux versus observable store pattern.
 The solution we developed is a really stripped down version of Redux.
 It does not "prescribe" how to handle async actions, how to combine reducers, how to implement middleware etc. Its only role is to provide a simple API to update state object and to subscribe to its updates.
 Stores are otherwise just good ol' Angular service classes.

-This post explains how one can use the observable store pattern we developed to manage state in Angular apps.
+This article explains how one can use the observable store pattern we developed to manage state in Angular apps.
 The solution was inspired by the following article from Angular University: [How to build Angular apps using Observable Data Services](https://blog.angular-university.io/how-to-build-angular2-apps-using-rxjs-observable-data-services-pitfalls-to-avoid/){:target='_blank'}.

 To showcase the usage of observable stores we'll build a simple app called *Coffee election* that lets its users vote for their favorite type of coffee and add their own coffee type to the list of candidates.
 The source code is available on GitHub: [github.com/jurebajt/coffee-election](https://github.com/jurebajt/coffee-election){:target='_blank'}.